vmware-archive/datadog-config-oss/README.md

 Note: 'cf_deployment', as used above, is a placeholder for a deployment name, such as 'prod'.

 ## Workflow
+### Dashboards / Screenboards

-### Creating a new deployment
+#### Creating a new deployment
-1. Copy config-example.yml to config.yml and update it to match your environment, see config.yml section below for more information on the parameters used therein.
+1. Copy `config-example.yml` to `config.yml` and update it to match your environment, see config.yml section below for more information on the parameters used therein.

-### Creating a new dashboard by importing from DataDog
+#### Creating a new dashboard by importing from DataDog
 1. Make sure your ```config.yml``` file is populated with necessary values.
 See config.yml section below for more information.
 2. Create a dashboard on the Datadog web UI (Dashboards -> New Dashboard)
 3. Import the dashboard by ID, ```https://app.datadoghq.com/dash/85829``` where 85829 is the dashboard ID.